Preclinical and Clinical Trial Requirements

 - Adverse events: procedures for registering and reporting adverse events.

 - Ethical aspects: (a) specification that the investigation will be reviewed by an Independent Ethics Committee (IEC); (b) procedures for obtaining informed consent; (c) protection of the confidential information and the identity of the participants; (d) details of coverage and compensation for damages available to participants; (e) justification of payments or compensation for expenses available to the participants; (f) anticipation of access at the end of the trial to the intervention identified as beneficial in the trial or to an appropriate alternative or other suitable benefit; (g) justification for the use of placebo, if used; (h) justification for carrying out the investigation in a vulnerable group, if applicable; and (i) possible conflicts of interest.

 - Administrative aspects and others: (a) procedures for the conservation and storage of products under investigation; (b) registration and communication of clinical data; (c) handling of the trial documents; (d) monitoring and audit procedures; (e) criteria for the cancellation of the trial; and (f) plan for publication of the results.

 4. What are the requirements for consent by participants in clinical trials?

-The Principal Investigator should provide an opportunity and enough time for the potential participant or his representative to consider all the options, ask the questions they want and stay satisfied with the answers, and then verify through questions that they have understood all the information received.
+The Principal Investigator should provide an opportunity and enough time for the potential participant or their representative to consider all the options, ask the questions they want and stay satisfied with the answers, and then verify through questions that they have understood all the information received.

 5. May participants in clinical trials be compensated?

 Yes.
-However, such payments must not be unbalanced in order to persuade the patient to run unnecessary risks (constituting an undue incentive).
+However, such payments must not be unbalanced to persuade the patient to run unnecessary risks (constituting an undue incentive).
 The intervening Ethics Committee must review and approve any financial agreement or payment to the participants.

 6. How are participants in clinical trials protected and indemnified against any harm that arises as a result of participation in the trial?